Azure/azure-sdk-for-js/sdk/ai/ai-projects/README.md

 ### Create and authenticate the client

-The class factory method `from_connection_string` is used to construct the client.
+The class factory method `fromConnectionString` is used to construct the client.
 To construct a client:

 ```javascript
 import { AIProjectsClient } from "@azure/ai-projects";